Yazwh0/BitMagic.Legacy/Documentation/Compiler.md

 ## Scopes

-Constant values, including the addresses for procedures are scoped by Globals -> Segment -> Scope -> Procedure.
+Constant values, including the addresses for procedures are scoped by Globals -> Scope -> Procedure.

-When the compiler is looking for a value, it will consider the current procedure first, before going up the tree to the scope, then segment, then globals.
+When the compiler is looking for a value, it will consider the current procedure first, before going up the tree to the scope, then globals.

 You can break out of that by using colons to indicate the scope of what you're trying to find.
-Each layer is separated by a colon, so for fully qualified value it would be `App:SegmentName:ScopeName:ProcName:ValueName`.
-If the segment\scope\procedure isn't named then the 'anonymous' parts will not be considered.
+Each layer is separated by a colon, so for fully qualified value it would be `App:ScopeName:ProcName:ValueName`.
+If the procedure isn't named then its name will not be considered, making the lookup `App:ScopeName:ValueName`.

 The compiler can output the list of variables to make it easier to understand.